-Furthermore, irrational accusations that same-sex marriages somehow weaken traditional marriages—as if such a thing was ever remotely possible or traditional marriage was not already drowning in a sea of its own trouble—are a nonsensical overreaction and beyond the pale.
-Likewise, the hysteria-fueled faulty logic that has a muddle-minded sector of society outrageously equating same-sex marriage rights with, “you know, man on child, man on dog”—as actually uttered by a recently defeated numbskull presidential contender—crosses the line of decency.
-Many saw this provocative comment as lumping homosexuality together with pedophilia and bestiality and took offense.
+Furthermore, the irrational accusations that same-sex marriages would somehow weaken traditional marriages—as if such a thing was ever remotely possible or traditional marriage was not already drowning in a sea of its own trouble—were a nonsensical overreaction and beyond the pale.
+Likewise, the hysteria-fueled faulty logic that had a muddle-minded sector of society outrageously equating same-sex marriage rights with, “you know, man on child, man on dog”—as actually uttered by a recently defeated numbskull presidential contender—crossed the line of decency.
+Many understandably saw this provocative comment as lumping homosexuality together with pedophilia and bestiality and took offense.

 Suffice it to say, igniting firestorms of flagrant intolerance and wanting to legislate your own distorted sense of morality hardly count as leadership, nor does it leave much room for reasoned argument.
-In today’s highly polarized era, it’s hard to have rational conversations with people determined to frightening others into opposing the reform of current marriage laws, and that’s too bad, because with a little more understanding and a lot less scare-mongering, we might actually find common ground and learn to get along.
+In today’s highly polarized era, it’s hard to have rational conversations with people determined to frightening others into opposing the reform of current sexual rights policies and laws and that’s too bad, because with a little more understanding and a lot less scare-mongering, we might actually find common ground and learn to get along.

-As is plain to anyone exposed to the patently offensive diatribes against gays and lesbians by homophobes—they doth protest too much.
+As is plain to anyone exposed to the patently offensive diatribes against gays, lesbians and transgender people by homophobes—they doth protest too much.
 Such nervous trumpeting of hostility calls for us to ask, of what in particular are opponents of sexual equity threatened by or otherwise so afraid?
 Recent studies strongly suggest those who lash out at gay, bisexual, and transgender people with anger and hate are often reacting to repressed homosexual leanings of their own.
 Simply put, deep down they fear their own impulses and are at war with themselves, turning this internal conflict outward.
 Not always, mind you, but this “self-loathing” is far more common than you might think.